crauschy/speak/README.md

 # Speak App

+Speak is an Augmentative and Alternative Communication(AAC) application for non-verbal individuals.
 Check out the site [here](http://dbc-speak.herokuapp.com/)!

 ## Description:

-Speak -- Augmentative and Alternative Communication(AAC) application for non-verbal people.
+We created a free alternative to the sometimes prohibitively expensive Augmentative and Alternative Communication devices that allow nonverbal individuals to express themselves.
+This non-traditional web app relies on Amazon Polly (a text-to-speech service), click event handling, UX design, and user customizability.

 ## Tech: